top of page

 New for 2026:

-Canine Club is a supportive, six-week training programme designed for dogs of any age who would benefit from individualised training, while still working calmly alongside other dogs in a controlled indoor environment.
+Teenage Training is a supportive, six-week training programme designed for dogs aged between 6 and 24 months who would benefit from individualised training, while still working calmly alongside other dogs in a controlled indoor environment.
 Rather than following a rigid, one-size-fits-all syllabus, each dog works on their own specific goals, with training adapted to suit their ability, experience, and emotional needs.

 Each session includes: